wsor4035/dev.luanti.org/content/contentdb.md

 The website of the ContentDB is at [content.luanti.org](https://content.luanti.org/).

 The main advantage of the website is that it contains more information to read, more screenshots to admire and more links to click on.
 You can also download the stuff from here as well, but then you need to manually install it to the correct location, of course.
-See [Mods](https://wiki.luanti.org/Mods "Mods"), [Games](https://wiki.luanti.org/Games "Games") or [Texture Packs](https://wiki.luanti.org/Texture_Packs "Texture Packs") to learn more.
+See [mods](/mods) or [texture packs](/texture-packs) to learn more.

 On software freedom
 -------------------